bjanderson/app-core/README.md

 ## Branches:
 * angular-grunt - angularjs 1.x with grunt and bower.
 This template is about 90% complete, but is mostly just here for posterity since technology has moved on from these tools.

-* jspm - a simple template with some basic infrastructure set up in a way that should be easy to add other technologies and frameworks to without too much hassle.
+* jspm-starter - a simple template using JSPM and Babel with some basic infrastructure set up in a way that should be easy to add other technologies and frameworks to without too much hassle.